 Keyword research can also be useful in providing guidance on how to name courses and course content in a way which is consistent with how people search.
 Too often, colleges fall foul of using obscure internal jargon, acronyms or course codes when naming courses - none of which bear any resemblance to how people actually search.

 Google is in the business of giving users the most relevant, helpful search result possible.
 Thanks to algorithm updates like Hummingbird and RankBrain, the search engine is more efficient than ever in doing this.
 Long gone are the days of keyword-stuffing and low quality link-building leading to SEOs being able to rank pages.
 Instead, marketers need to take the time to understand users' psychological needs, and look to answer these through well built, thorough content.

-Thankfully when it comes to the education sector, some of the hard work has already been done.
+Thankfully when it comes to the education sector, some of the hard work around identifying users needs has already been done.
 Although different prospects will have different needs, research from the UK Government suggests that prospective learners (and those helping make the decision) tend to value a few key pieces of information when researching college or university courses:

 Armed with this information, colleges and universities can build out content which meets each of these audience needs.
 Given that adult learners tend to be the group most concerned with course costs for example, you might consider foregrounding any possible funding options on pages targeted to this audience.
 The more you know about your target audience, the better you can shape and define your content strategy to meet their specific needs.

 Going a step further, you could A/B test landing pages to improve overall usability and conversion.
 Even simple changes in messaging can have a real impact on conversion rate.